pybricks/pybricks-micropython/README.md

 more than just the bricks above.
 But getting to a point where it is easy to use for everyday users takes quite a bit more work, so not all bricks in `/bricks` will be supported officially for now.
+Be sure to join the discussion on our [issue tracker][issue tracker] to share your thoughts on these new ports.

 ## Differences with other LEGO MicroPython Implementations

-Read more on the Pybricks [about page][about page].
+We recommend that beginning users start with the official LEGO Python apps.
+Read more about the differences on the Pybricks [about page][about page].

 # How can I help?
-If you've got a Technic Hub, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code].
-Much of its code is shared with the other hubs.
-So if you share your findings or issues, we can fix them for all hubs at once, including for the ones that are not released yet!
+If you've got any of the hubs listed above, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code].
+You may run into issues or bugs.
+Please let us know by opening an [issue][issue tracker].
+Thanks!

+If you enjoy using Pybricks, please consider [sponsoring the project][sponsors].

 [pybricks-micropython]: https://github.com/pybricks/pybricks-micropython
 [pybricks/micropython]: https://github.com/pybricks/micropython